-Pre-occupied with a sunny day thought, I put on lightweight jacket and go without checking the temperature.
-Fog was still too thick; I could not shot what I pre-visualized along the highway with farmhouses and sheep in background.
+Pre-occupied with a sunny day, I put on a lightweight jacket and go without checking the temperature.
+The fog was still too thick; I could not shoot what I pre-visualized along the highway with farmhouses and sheep in the background.
 Instead, I drove to go to a fishing pond in the vicinity.
 I caught an osprey once with fish in his mouth, but I did not have the right lens with me and the image was not clear.
-I came back dreaming for second chance.
+I came back dreaming of a second chance.

-So cold and I did not have anything except a stocking cap what I left in my glove box.
-I put on the raincoat that I usually have it in my truck, not much help.
+So cold and I did not have anything except a stocking cap that I left in my glove box.
+I put on the raincoat that I usually have in my truck, not much help.
 Go home to get some warm clothes, no, I would miss the sunrise.
-Photographers need to suffer for their passion and goal?
+Do photographers need to suffer for their passion and goal?
 I am afraid so.
 I hang on and continued to look for my subjects.
 No sun, no leaping fish, just a few fishermen and women, and some ducks.

-Speaking of ducks, I am mostly ducked-out living in Eugene.
-There are quite a few Duck Shops, duck fans, ducks in the pond and tramping in the park.
+Speaking of ducks, I am mostly ducked out living in Eugene.
+There are quite a few Duck Shops, duck fans, ducks in the pond, and tramping in the park.
 My husband worships Oregon Ducks and he likes roasted duck.
-There are duck-inflicted traffic jams blocking the streets in game days… When I go to Eugene Delta Pond, I look for egret or herons, not ducks or geese.
+There are duck-inflicted traffic jams blocking the streets on in-game days… When I go to Eugene Delta Pond, I look for egrets or herons, not ducks or geese.

-I was freezing and fog was still in, no sigh of sun two hours after I left my house.
+I was freezing and the fog was still in, with no sign of sun two hours after I left my house.
 When will our weather forecast be accurate?
-Our guys even made it to Mars, but no new technology to give us valid weather report?
+Our guys even made it to Mars, but no new technology to give us valid weather reports?
 I don’t believe it.
 I was freezing, almost calling quit, but my spirit said No.

-Shoot a few red-wing black birds, not interesting, they are everywhere.
+Shoot a few red-wing blackbirds, not interesting, they are everywhere.
 Shoot fog scenes?
 Barely anything can be seen in this heavy fog.
-I saw many black spots on water in distance.
+I saw many black spots on the water in distance.
 I know they are ducks, so what? more ducks than I can handle.

 With their heads facing the same direction, the silhouette looks so cute that I could not resist shooting repeatedly.
-I should have used my tripod, but they were moving around and tripod became a hindrance.
-The images are not clear because of fog, pre-dawn darkness and distance, but I got enough fun.
-I swear, this is the first time I feel that I like them.
+I should have used my tripod, but they were moving around and the tripod became a hindrance.
+The images are not clear because of fog, pre-dawn darkness, and distance, but I got enough fun.
+I swear this is the first time I feel that I like them.

 Still no sign of sun.
 I finally looked at my smartphone, the temperature said 33.
 I was freezing though I had not given up chasing these ducks.
-I found this large family or friends hidden in the bushes.
-It looked like they were having a high level conversation discussing how dumb I was, suffering from chill just for a few pictures of them.
+I found this large family of friends hidden in the bushes.
+It looked like they were having a high-level conversation discussing how dumb I was, suffering from chill just for a few pictures of them.

 If I really suffered because of them, I am gaining something back.
 I added tropical sunshine to freezing water.
-In the end of my small adventure, I got to enjoy ducks bathing in tropical sun.
+At the end of my small adventure, I got to enjoy ducks bathing in the tropical sun.
 I am entertained.
 I hope you are, too.